Best electric cars for 2021

 For the time being, electric cars are completely exempt from car tax, in both the first and subsequent years, as they emit zero CO2.

-Since an announcement in the 2020 Budget, electric cars costing more than £40,000 are now exempt from the 'expensive car supplement', which sees most cars priced above £40,000 (including options) liable for an additional £310 per year of car tax for years two to six.
+Electric cars costing more than £40,000 are also now exempt from the 'expensive car supplement', since an announcement in the 2020 Budget, which sees most cars priced above £40,000 (including options) liable for an additional £335 per year of car tax for years two to six.
 This will continue until 31 March 2025.

 How should you charge an electric car?

 Don't even think about using a domestic three-pin socket to charge your car.
 This is slow.
 Very slow.
 We're talking in excess of 35 hours' worth of slow, depending on the car.

 For regular charging at home, if your property allows it, you'll be best off investing in a dedicated fast charger.
 This normally takes the form of a wallbox mounted on the outside of your house.
 The type of charger, connector and wattage you need will depend on your car, budget and what electricity connection you have.